+While there is presently no female presence at the board or committee levels, we will seek to appoint at least one female board member by the next round of elections.
 The table below lists the number of board and committee meetings held and the level of attendance.

-Corporate Governance Body Number of Meetings 2023 Level of Attendance by Committee / Board Members Board of Directors 4 3 meetings - 100% 1 meeting - 85% Audit CommIttee 4 100% Nomination & Remuneration Committee 1 100%
+Corporate Governance Body Number of Meetings Level of Attendance by Committee/Board Members

+Board of Directors 4 100%

+Audit Committee 4 100%

+Nomination & Remuneration Committee 1 100%

+Restructuring Committee 40 2 board members, 2 legal advisors, 3 financial advisors, CEO and CFO

-More details about DSI's corporate governance structure are available in the company's 2023 Corporate Governance Report.
+More details about DSI's corporate governance structure are available in the company's 2020 Corporate Governance report.